-Chapter 10 presents the policies and procedures applicable to Airports Authority procurements funded, in whole or in part, with Federal assistance provided by the Federal Transit Administration (FTA).
-Many of these policies and procedures are based upon procurement requirements established by the FTA or other Federal agencies, which are largely found in FTA Circular 4220.1F; other policies and procedures are incorporated from Chapters 1 through 5 and 7 through 9 of this Contracting Manual.
+Chapter 10 presents the policies and procedures applicable to Airports Authority procurements funded, in whole or in part, with Federal assistance provided by the FTA.
+Many of these policies and procedures are based upon procurement requirements established by the FTA or other Federal agencies, which are largely found in FTA Circular 4220.1F.

-The Federal Transit Administration is one of ten modal administrations within the U.S. Department of Transportation (DOT) and provides grants and other types of financial assistance to public transportation agencies throughout the United States.
+The FTA is one of ten modal administrations within the U.S. Department of Transportation (DOT) and provides grants and other types of financial assistance to public transportation agencies throughout the United States.